kernelorg-mirror/linux_kernel_git_pavel_linux-k/Documentation/scheduler/sched-nice-design.rst

 So for HZ=1000 we changed nice +19 to 5msecs, because that felt like the right minimal granularity - and this translates to 5% CPU utilization.
-But the fundamental HZ-sensitive property for nice+19 still remained, and we never got a single complaint about nice +19 being too _weak_ in terms of CPU utilization, we only got complaints about it (still) being too _strong_ :-)
+But the fundamental HZ-sensitive property for nice +19 still remained, and we never got a single complaint about nice +19 being too _weak_ in terms of CPU utilization, we only got complaints about it (still) being too _strong_ :-)